 Overall, you will probably first notice a general change to the format.
 There are instructions at the top of each page reminding sellers (and buyers) that every question should have an answer.
 We also tried to simplify the parts of the form that created difficulty, such as moving the answer boxes to the right side of the page and rephrasing certain questions.

 Because the State Real Estate Commission has requirements for the questions that must be included, there is not much we can change about some of the content.
 Paragraph 16 of Form SPD is often misinterpreted as a list of items that are included with the sale, rather than the identification of problems or repairs it is intended to be, and we received a lot of requests to change the purpose of the paragraph or simply remove it.
 However, the law requires the disclosure form to ask about any problems that exist with personal property items that may be sold with the property, so we kind of have to ask the question and we certainly can’t remove it.

 What we did add was intended to give buyers ample information without being too burdensome to the sellers.
 Details about repairs and service are now requested, such as the name of the person who performed service or repairs.
 Questions were also added or modified to bring the parties’ attention to items that may not be able to be sold with the property at all, such as leased solar systems, and systems that may be shared with neighboring properties, such as septic systems or driveways.

-You can see the updated SPD for yourself on PARealtors.org.
+View the updated Form SPD.
 The new form, and others, will be discussed at the upcoming Best of the Hotline webinar on June 21 at 10 a.m.
 Please plan to attend for more information or send your questions to Desiree Brougher.